There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 Just to share a bit of my background:

-However, on the other end, there are also the normal academic and normal technical stream students, who are pretty much similar in terms of demographic, family income and behaviour as the kind of kids you see in other neighbourhood schools.
+I studied in an average secondary school.
+If you enter by affiliation, you only need a PSLE score about 188.
+As it is a mixed stream school, there are also the normal academic and normal technical stream students, who are pretty much similar in terms of demographic, family income and behaviour as the kind of kids you see in other neighbourhood schools.

 Here are the differences I’ve noticed from my experience: